Primary PE & Sport Premium

 The PE and sport premium is designed to help primary schools improve the quality of the PE and

 sport activities they offer their pupils.

-To provide specialist Professional Development and equipment maintenance to enable teachers and support staff to deliver rebound therapy for children with the most complex physical needs.
+To provide specialist Professional Development, equipment and equipment maintenance to enable teachers and support staff to deliver rebound therapy for children with the most complex physical needs.

 The impact of the school’s Sports Funding spend will be assessed annually and pupil progress demonstrated through case studies for individual pupils.

 Money allocated for September 2020 - July 2021 | £16,684 of which £5,470 was spent

 This money was used:

 - To purchase equipment to enhance outdoor areas and classrooms to improve access to physical activity

 Click here to see a case study which illustrates the direct outcomes of Sports Funding 2020-21.